kaltura/DeveloperPortalDocs/documentation/player-sdk/Using-and-Configuring-Player-Objects-controls.md

     [config addConfigKey:@"largePlayBtn.plugin" withValue:@"false"];

 ## How to Disable the HTML Spinner and Control it with a Custom Spinner
-To disable the HTML spinner and control it with a customer spinner, you will need to follow these steps:
+To disable the HTML spinner and control it with a customer spinner, you will need to follow these configuration steps:

-*Configurations:*
+Configurations:

 To disable the HTML spinner: disable "loadingSpinner.plugin" plugin